emb-riscv/specs-markdown/csrs.md

 are available via the `csr` instructions, the rest being available in the memory mapped system area.

+Access to the `m` CSRs is limited to machine mode.

+Currently in the RISC-V microcontroller profile there are no CSRs available in user mode.

 ## Hart ID Register (`mhartid`)

 The `mhartid` CSR is an XLEN-bit read-only register containing the integer ID of the